celsworth/lxp-bridge/README.md

 Publishing to this will set the given register to the payload, which should be a 16-bit integer.

+The unprocessed reply will appear in `lxp/{datalog}/hold/1`.
+Depending on which register you're reading, this may need further post-processing to make sense.

+TODO: doc known registers

 #### topic = `lxp/cmd/{datalog}/read/param/0`, payload = empty